 Rockford energy deregulation

 Illinois began the process of energy deregulation in 1997, although competition remained minimal until relatively recently.
 Companies are now fighting to win over new customers with the lowest possible prices.
 Competition between energy providers in Rockford has intensified ever since local communities began negotiating aggregation deals, where they'd get a bulk energy supply for the whole area.
 Machesney Park was one of the first neighborhoods to negotiate such a deal.
 Other areas soon followed, and this has resulted in a general downward trend in energy prices in Rockford.
 Consumers now have a range of options when choosing their energy provider.

 Rockford utility companies & energy providers

 Energy deregulation in Rockford has made competition possible, without requiring any changes to the underlying energy infrastructure.
 Deregulation separates the utility companies, which produce the energy and distribute it, from the energy providers that handle sales and billing.
 In practice, it means that consumers can choose the company that offers them the best deal, but there's no change required to their physical energy supply.

 Commonwealth Edison is the wires company in Rockford, and it provides power to most of the state.
-A wide selection of Rockford energy providers are available to choose from, and Choose Energy has a partnership with three of the best: Champion Energy Services, Spark Energy, and Direct Energy.
+A wide selection of Rockford energy providers are available to choose from, and Choose Energy works with some of the best.

 Rockford renewable energy